tangjiahua/tangjiahua/README.md

 - 🏫  I will graduate from Beijing Institute of Technology, _BSc in Computer Science_.
 - 💻  I work on C / C++ / Java / Objective-C & Swift / Python / Markdown.
 - 🧠  I used to take internship as an iOS developer at Bytedance Techonology.
-- 🖋  I'm currently working on my graduation project and socialgroup project.
+- 🖋  I'm currently learning everything to prepare for my future career.
 - 🏖️  I will go to Shenzhen and work as a back-end engineer at Timi Studio.
-- 📄  You can check out my [RESUME](https://gist.github.com/tangjiahua/30a0ee0027045cf75bf4ef61c0a246c6).
+- 📄  You can check my [RESUME](https://gist.github.com/tangjiahua/30a0ee0027045cf75bf4ef61c0a246c6).